-The City Attorney prepared this staff report and Ordinance.
+The City Attorney has reviewed and approved the staff report and Ordinance.

 FINANCIAL IMPACT

 Adoption of the Ordinance is not anticipated to have any financial impact, other than confirm that any vendor must secure a city business license and pay applicable fees.